Jet Septic System United Sewer Service

 • Professional maintenance is essential for long-term system health

 Waste decomposition is the cornerstone of septic system function.
 When waste enters your septic tank, it needs to break down properly to prevent buildup and system failure.
-This process relies on a delicate balance of bacteria and other microorganisms that naturally occur in the tank.
+This process relies on a delicate balance of bacteria and other microorganisms naturally occurring in the tank.

 These beneficial bacteria work tirelessly to break down solid waste, converting it into liquids and gases that can be safely released into the drain field.
 Without proper decomposition, your septic tank would quickly fill up with solid waste, leading to backups, overflows, and potential health hazards.